-Note 7: The consent holder will be invoiced the amount of the deposit for reviews of consent conditions at the time the review is initiated by the Northland Regional Council.
+Note 7: The consent holder will be invoiced the amount of the deposit for reviews of consent conditions at the time the review is initiated by the council.

 Note 8: This 'fixed fee' only applies where such an application is able to be processed on a non-notified basis and no additional charges will be invoiced for such applications even if the costs exceed the fixed fee.
-However, in the event that the application is required to be limited notified or publicly notified then the council will require the applicable fixed initial deposit for notified & limited notified applications (as outlined in the box above) before notification of the application.
+However, in the event that the application is required to be limited notified or publicly notified then the council will require the applicable fixed initial deposit for notified and limited notified applications (as outlined in the schedule of fixed initial deposits) before notification of the application.